Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### a.
 Doors
 ### b.
 Ambient Sounds
 #### 1. Resting Rooms

+The resting rooms need to do the noises of 90 people who are eating and talking.
+You also need noises of microwaves and televisions.

 #### 2. Occupied Rooms

+The occupied rooms need to have noises of working people.

 #### 3. Halls
 #### 4. Drone Flights